The Different Types of Clowns

 Auguste Clown

-The Auguste clown wears white around their eyes and mouth, and covers the rest of their exposed skin with a flesh colored greasepaint base.
+The Auguste Clown (pronounced “ah-goost”) wears white around their eyes and mouth, and covers the rest of their exposed skin with a flesh colored greasepaint base.
 They generally use a large imitation nose.
 They may paint their lower lip red or black, and frequently have exaggerated eyebrows.
-They may wear a colorful wig, or a bald top wig with a fringe of hair around the sides.
-Their costume usually has very bright colors, and is frequently too large.
+They may wear a colourful wig, or a bald top wig with a fringe of hair around the sides.
+Their costume usually has very bright colours, and is frequently too large.

 Tramp Clown